ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - **Verifying the example**: Ensures that the example works as expected and helps catch errors before submission.
 The verification process should involve running the example and checking the output.
 If the example fails, it should be easy to identify and fix the issue.
+- **Making the example usable in multiple contexts**: Ensures that the example can be usable by a user reading the documentation, an application engineer using the library through a Notebook, or a developer including the example to the documentation.

 Providing a template
 ~~~~~~~~~~~~~~~~~~~~